The Workday Is Done

 Honoring your effort, releasing the accumulated weight, and transitioning fully into your own time.

 This article explores the mental and emotional impact of releasing the workday.
-A short, guided audio-decompression is available at the end of the page.
+A short, guided audio-decompression is available at the end of the article.

 The workday is done.